-Proof is a model of rationality.
-But, after a specific issue is proved - is it closed?
+- Proof is a model of rationality.
+However, after a specific issue is proved it is closed, dead?
 Keith Tyson (artist) wrote "Reason excludes creativity and intuition".
-It excludes also freedom!?
+It excludes also freedom!
 "The art has the advantage over science that its methodology can be tumbling and contradictory."
-(KT, NS, p.47).

-Aristotle wrote that all men by nature have a desire to know: "Sapere aude!"
+(KT, NS, p.47). - Aristotle wrote that all men by nature have a desire to know: "Sapere aude!"
+(Dare to know).
 Where this desire comes from?
-Is this the same as curiosity, an inherent feature of human nature, as written by A. Toynbee.
-Why are we curious?
+Is this the same as curiosity, an inherent feature of human nature, as written by A. Toynbee, why are we curious?
 Is our curiosity beneficial for our evolution?
 Without curiosity we will still be in Stone Age, but do we need rationality, knowledge?
 Are we more creative than evolution requires?